Last Updated on July 19, 2021 by Grow with Bovees

 Well-established grass seed producer Pennington recommends that you aerate at least annually if you have clay soil.
 Otherwise, and depending on use and traffic, every 3 to 5 years may be sufficient.

 The best time is always during, or right before, grasses reach their peak time for natural growth.
-You want grasses to recover quickly and fill in the areas exposed by the aerator.
+You want grasses to recover quickly and spread to fill in the areas exposed by the aerator.

 For cool-season grasses found in Northern lawns, early fall or early spring are normally the best times for aerating.
 For warm-season grasses typically common in the South, that time is late spring or early summer.
 But don’t leave it too late, because aeration should coincide with active growth.

 What Is Aeration?

 Aeration is the creation of openings in the lawn to help air, water, and nutrients get into the soil down at the grassroots.
 The process lessens soil compaction and helps minimise thatch from closing the surface.

 Essentially, an aerator conditions the soil by pulling out cores or plugs of soil, or by either spiking or slicing into the soil.

 Aeration will benefit your lawn in many ways:

 - The activity of soil micro-organisms will increase, which will help to decompose thatch.